CAINE Linux

 CAINE Linux (Computer Aided INvestigative Environment) is an Italian Linux live distribution managed by Giovanni "Nanni" Bassetti.
-The project began in 2008 as an environment to foster digital forensics and incidence response (DFIR), with several related tools pre-installed.
+The project began in 2008 as an environment to foster digital forensics and incident response (DFIR), with several related tools pre-installed.

 Purpose

 CAINE is a professional open source forensic platform that integrates software tools as modules along with powerful scripts in a graphical interface environment.
-Its operational environment was designed with the intent to provide the forensic professional all the tools required to perform the digital forensic investigate process (preservation, collection, examination and analysis).
+Its operational environment was designed with the intent to provide the forensic professional all the tools required to perform the digital forensic investigative process (preservation, collection, examination and analysis).
 CAINE is a live Linux distribution so it can be booted from removable media (flash drive) or from an optical disk and run in memory.
 It can also be installed onto a physical or virtual system.
 In Live mode, CAINE can operate on data storage objects without having to boot up a supporting operating system.
 The latest version 11.0 can boot on UEFI/UEFI+Secure and Legacy BIOS allowing CAINE to be used on information systems that boot older operating systems (e.g. Windows NT) and newer platforms (Linux, Windows 10).

 Requirements

 CAINE is based on Ubuntu 18.04 64-bit, using Linux kernel 5.0.0-32.
-CAINE system requirements to run as a live disc are similar to Ubuntu 18.04.
+CAINE system requirements to run as a live disk are similar to Ubuntu 18.04.
 It can run on a physical system or in a virtual machine environment such as VMware Workstation.